rockstorm101/git-server-docker/README.md

 This image includes the Docker CLI.
 With this addition the git server will be able to start other containers for things such as running CI/CD actions.
-In this case you would need to expose the host's Docker socket to your git server container[^2].
+In this case you would need to mount the host's Docker socket to your git server container[^2].
 This would look like the following on your docker-compose.yml file: